Pokecord-Official/Pokecord-Guide/strategies/voting.md

 Users can earn up to `10` pokecoins per vote.

 ## Jackpot
 There is a chance to hit a jackpot after each vote.
-Hitting the jackpot doubles the amount of earned pokecoins and gives [Rare Energy](../items.md#rare-energy) which recharges the Rare Element.
+Hitting the jackpot doubles the amount of earned pokecoins and recharges the Rare Element.